Why You Need to Travel After University

 Have you ever heard the expression, “You travel to find yourself?”
 Well, in my opinion, the reality is a screwed version of that.
 When you travel, you lose yourself.
 Everything is new and different.
 Your interests will stray, your hobbies will change, the company you keep varies constantly.
 With each new connection and experience, a shift occurs and distracts you from the elements which made up your pre-travel self.

 “I found myself when I went traveling” is never something I will say – because for me, that’s not what travel is about.
 “Finding yourself” feels too safe, and leaves little room for vulnerability.
 I lost many aspects of myself while traveling.
 Finding them again felt like bringing a piece of home back into my heart, filled me with much gratitude and helped me understand myself and the life I want and need to live.
 So you will lose, but you will rediscover, and gain.
+Guard your getaway it’s a reminder of the necessity to protect the essence of your journey amidst the flux.

 2. You’ve been in a system your whole life.